ham2k/polo.ham2k.com/content/en/docs/polo-features/spotting/index.md

 ![oldlogentry](./spottingold.png)

 In this case you will need to spot them from a fresh entry in the **Their call** entry field.
 You will also need to enter a reference for the spot so it can be spotted in the relevant place e.g.

+#### Auto Spotting
+It's also possible to set your spots running automatically.
+Spot yourself as normal and then within 15 seconds of sending your spot, open the spot controls again.
+You will notice the Spot Now button will show Auto-spot with a suggested interval of 10 minutes.
+Tap to confirm and you will be automatically spotted every ten minutes until you try to spot yourself again which gives the option to cancel the auto-spot.
+You can then re-spot yourself on another band or frequency and re-enable auto-spotting if you wish.